-As an engineering student, some may think it can be challenging to study abroad.
-However, with proper planning and foresight, RIT makes it possible for you to have a study abroad experience and continue taking engineering courses.
+As an engineering student, you may think it can be challenging to study abroad.
+However, with proper planning and foresight, you can have a study abroad experience and continue taking engineering courses.
 An international experience will give you a new perspective on how engineering problems are approached and solved throughout the world and you’ll gain professional skills that will set you apart in a globalized work environment.

-Once you’ve narrowed down the choices to two or three, make an appointment with a Study Abroad Advisor by going to their office, emailing GOABROAD@rit.edu or by calling 585-475-4466.
+Once you have a few programs in mind, make an appointment with a Study Abroad Advisor by emailing firstname.lastname@example.org or by calling 585-475-4466.

 Clubs and Organizations

 You’ll find hundreds of clubs and student organizations at RIT.
 Opportunities to network with industry professionals, to compete in national competitions, and to meet your counterparts at other universities are just some of the benefits of joining these organizations.
 Here are a few clubs of special to engineering students:

 American Indian Science & Engineering Society (AISES)